VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: Introduction

 \section{Introduction}

 The study of quantiles has long been a cornerstone of mathematical and statistical research.
 Quantiles provide a fundamental link between abstract probability models and the observable outcomes they generate.
 In risk management, in particular, quantiles have been regarded as essential tools for assessing the riskiness of losses, asset prices, and other financial variables.
-Their most prominent manifestation is the Value-at-Risk (VaR) \citep{Linsmeier2000}, which is interpreted as the minimum amount of capital a financial institution must hold so that losses exceed this level only with a small, pre-specified probability. \\~\\ A variety of risk measures have been developed to refine or extend VaR.
-Among them, the conditional tail expectation -- also known as expected shortfall -- \citep{Acerbi.2002,Tasche2002} which addresses several limitations of VaR, most notably the failure of sub-additivity.
-Nevertheless, interest in VaR has persisted, partly due to its ability to capture the opposite phenomenon of super-additivity, a feature that does not rely on the integrability requirements imposed by alternative risk measures.
-In this paper, we examine the extremal behaviors of VaR, focusing on the conditions under which it exhibits sub-additivity or super-additivity across all probability thresholds. \\~\\ To formalize our analysis, we consider random vectors $\XX = (X_1,\dots,X_n)$, $n \in \NN$, whose components are random variables representing, for example, asset prices or insurance losses.
-We focus in particular on their aggregate,
+Their most prominent manifestation is the Value-at-Risk (VaR) \citep{Linsmeier2000}, which is interpreted as the minimum amount of capital a financial institution must hold so that losses exceed this level only with a small, pre-specified probability.

+A variety of risk measures have been proposed to refine or extend VaR.
+Among them, the conditional tail expectation -- also known as expected shortfall -- \citep{Acerbi.2002,Tasche2002} which addresses several of its well-known limitations, most notably its potential violation of sub-additivity.
+Nevertheless, VaR has continued to attract considerable attention in both finance and actuarial science.
+One reason is its distinctive ability to capture situations in which risk aggregation leads to super-additivity, reflecting the possibility that diversification may fail in the presence of heavy-tailed risks.
+While this phenomenon lies outside the integrability framework underlying many prominent risk measures, it provides important insights into the behavior of extreme losses that arises naturally in insurance applications \citep{Embrechts1997}.
+In this paper, we investigate the extremal aggregation behavior of VaR and identify conditions under which it exhibits sub-additivity or super-additivity uniformly across all probability levels.